pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Looking at this from the opposite side to an ISP
  - Different challenges to ISP or datacentre deployment

-# Topics

- - The problem with IPv4
- - Current state of play
- - Squeezing the last drops from IPv4
- - Problems deploying IPv6
- - How do we solve this?

 # The problem with IPv4

  - Not enough addresses